 Please follow these five ways to avoid a DUI to stay safe and not have to worry about a DUI arrest.
 But if you have been arrested, it is important to contact an attorney right away.

-Dean Tsourakis is a Clearwater criminal defense attorney that works aggressively to get the best outcome for your case.
+Dean Tsourakis is a Clearwater DUI attorney that works aggressively to get the best outcome for your case.
 Even if you have failed a breath test, you may be able to overcome that obstacle.